 As alluded to above, Legislation passed as part of the 2013-14 New York State Executive Budget (the Business Relief Act) established a \$900 million bonding program to assist in the resolution of insolvent group self-insured trusts liabilities.
 The bill created statutory authority to issue bonds backed by assessments levied pursuant to the WCL to provide financing for the purchase of ALPs for unmet self-insurance obligations including the claims liabilities of the insolvent GSITs being administered by the Board.
 This bonding ability has three significant, and very positive, effects on the Board's intended course of conduct with respect to the settlements with members of insolvent GSITs.
 First, this bonding, and more specifically the concomitant ability of the Board itself to procure an ALP, allows the Board to eliminate the risk of future adverse development of the underlying workers' compensation claims liability.
 Accordingly, the Board will no longer employ the "Tender Offer" model which required a minimum member participation level (equated to the cost of the ALP and certain other ancillary costs) before the settlement became binding on both the Board and the settling members.
 Rather, the Board's ability to itself purchase an ALP policy for an insolvent GSIT will permit the Board to enter into a settlement with any member that is so desirous, regardless of any other member's decision to settle.
 Each member that executes a settlement agreement will be provided with a full and final release from the Board upon receipt of the member's final payment(s).
 With the bonding in place, the Board is in position to procure multiple ALP quotes since it will be able to fund the ALP directly through the bonding process, rather than relying on the receipt of payments from the members of insolvent GSITs.
 Second, the Board will reduce each settling member's amount owed, by a pro rata share of estimated recoveries from the Board's third party litigation referenced above, thereby reducing the amount on money sought from settling members.
-Third, as a result of the extended period in which to repay the bonds, the Board is now able to provide extended repayment terms of up to ten years and very favorable interest rates.
+Third, as a result of the extended period in which to repay the bonds, the Board is now able to provide extended repayment terms of up to fifteen years and very favorable interest rates.
 Bonds were issued in December 2013, and ALPs for the following trusts have been executed:

-Healthcare Industry Trust of New York (HITNY) Health Care Providers Self Insurance Trust (HCP) Elite Contractors of New York (ELITE) Manufacturing Self-Insurance Trust (MSIT) Wholesale and Retail WC Trust of New York (WRWCT) Auto Service and Repair Self Insurance Trust (AUTO) Mercantile Self-Insurance Trust (MERC) Builders Self Insurance Trust (BUILDERS) Trade Industry WC Trust for Manufacturers (TRADE) Real Estate Management Trust of New York (REMTNY) Public Entity Trust of New York (PETNY) Retail and Wholesale industry WC Self Insurance Trust (RWWCT) Selective Safety Trust (SELECTIVE) New York State Cemeteries Trust (NYSCT) Long Term Care Risk Management Group (LTC) Preferred Manufacturers Insurance Trust (PREFERRED) Community Residence Insurance Savings Plan SI Trust (CRISP) OHI Workers' Compensation Trust (OHI) New York McDonalds Operators' Workers' Compensation Trust (MCDONALDS)

-Additionally, the Board has issued competitive procurements for three other GSITs.
-The Board anticipates additional ALPs will be effectuated throughout the course of 2017.

-IV.
+Healthcare Industry Trust of New York (HITNY)

+Health Care Providers Self Insurance Trust (HCP)

+Elite Contractors of New York (ELITE)

+Manufacturing Self-Insurance Trust (MSIT)

+Wholesale and Retail WC Trust of New York (WRWCT)

+Auto Service and Repair Self Insurance Trust (AUTO)

+Mercantile Self-Insurance Trust (MERC)

+Builders Self Insurance Trust (BUILDERS)

+Trade Industry WC Trust for Manufacturers (TRADE)

+Real Estate Management Trust of New York (REMTNY)

+Public Entity Trust of New York (PETNY)

+Retail and Wholesale industry WC Self Insurance Trust (RWWCT)

+Selective Safety Trust (SELECTIVE)

+New York State Cemeteries Trust (NYSCT)

+Long Term Care Risk Management Group (LTC)

+Preferred Manufacturers Insurance Trust (PREFERRED)

+Community Residence Insurance Savings Plan SI Trust (CRISP)

+OHI Workers' Compensation Trust (OHI)

+New York McDonalds Operators' Workers' Compensation Trust (MCDONALDS)

+Team Transportation Workers' Compensation Trust (TEAM)

+II.
 Status of Individual Self-Insured Employers Requisite Security Deposit Posted

-Currently the NYS Workers' Compensation Board has 829active individual (large corporate) self-insured employers.
-This number consists of 121 parent companies (accounts) and 708 subsidiary companies which are self-insured on a consolidated basis.
+Currently the NYS Workers' Compensation Board has 837 active individual (large corporate) self-insured employers.
+This number consists of 120 parent companies (accounts) and 717 subsidiary companies which are self-insured on a consolidated basis.

-A listing of the 121 self-insured accounts is attached herein:
+A listing of the 120 self-insured accounts is attached herein: